The facts about getting life insurance with type 1 diabetes

 Type 1 diabetes income protection amounts of cover

 Type 1 diabetes Income protection, like critical illness cover, provides additional protection should you diagnosed with serious illness.
 Rather than providing a lump sum, a type 1 diabetes income protection policy will provide monthly payments that can be used by policyholders to pay for monthly expenses and maintain their standard of living.
 Policyholders can make multiple claims against a type 1 diabetes income protection policy during its term making it a very valuable form of cover (Especially for applicants who are self-employed).
 When discussing the amount of income protection you may require you should look closely at:

 - Any other debts

 - Your cost of living

-These policies can provide excellent financial protection for those with pre-existing conditions such as Type 1 Diabetes life insurance.
-If your application for Type 1 Diabetes critical illness cover or income protection has been declined previously, we urge you to consider contacting a specialist provider like Iam Insured.
+If your application for type 1 diabetes critical illness cover or income protection has been declined previously, we urge you to consider contacting an expert like iam|INSURED.